Hurricanes Harvey & Irma. Rescuing Stranded or Injured Pets

 Even though he’s not running all over my house shedding, he’s still a bugger to clean up after.
 He’s a really sloppy (and not always the brightest) animal.
 He walks through the water in his dish, then walks through his litter.
 This somehow finds its way off of his feet onto my floor.
 He tips his dish of food over and since he’s a cat off of the farm, he doesn’t always understand this litter box concept.
 I feel like I am constantly sweeping, washing, and wiping up after this cat.
-So I thought I would pin a couple of Pinterest posts here regarding cleaning up after pets.
+So I thought I would pin a few Pinterest posts here regarding cleaning up after pets.
 I hope you find them interesting…I know I certainly do.

-Until next time~ Keep it real and stay true to yourself.
+As always, until next time~ Keep it real and stay true to yourself.